Active vs Passive Investing

 Passive Investing

 Passive investing seeks to match the market rather than outperform it.
-The belief is that owning a diversified range of assets within a particular market will give consistent returns in the long-run, and at a much lower cost.
-There is very little buying and selling activity involved, and stocks will be bought and held for a long period of time.
-Sometimes it can be challenging to maintain this strategy, for example during times when prices have fallen significantly.
-The temptation is to sell before it gets worse, but the strategy requires a buy and hold mentality.
+The belief is that owning a diversified range of assets within a particular market will give consistent returns in the long run and at a much lower cost.
+Minimal buying and selling activity is involved, and stocks will be bought and held for an extended period.
+It can be challenging to maintain this strategy, for example, when prices have fallen significantly.
+The temptation is to sell before it worsens, but the approach requires a buy-and-hold mentality.

 What is an example of passive investing?

-Passive funds (collection of stocks passively managed) generally look to follow a particular index, like the FTSE 100 index for example.
-These funds will buy and hold most or all of the stocks within the index so that if the index performs well, so does the passive fund.
-They are attractive because of their very low costs, especially compared to the cost of buying each individual stock separately.
+Passive funds (a collection of stocks passively managed) generally follow a particular index, like the FTSE 100 index, for example.
+These funds buy and hold most or all of the stocks within the index, so if the index performs well, so does the passive fund.
+They are attractive because of their meagre costs, especially when buying each stock separately.

-In contrast to active investors, passive investors are of the opinion that market prices reflect all the information available, and therefore additional research and analysis can not give an advantage.
+In contrast to active investors, passive investors believe that market prices reflect all the information available; therefore, additional research and analysis can not give an advantage.
 This idea is known as markets being efficient.

-Statistically, passive funds have performed better than active funds after taking into account the additional costs of investing.
+Statistically, passive funds have performed better than active funds after considering the additional costs of investing.
 Many active funds have outperformed the market but not by enough to make up for their high charges.
 However, many active fund managers will still claim that they have consistently exceeded their benchmark.
-Believers of the passive approach would argue that this may be possible in the short-term, but since markets are efficient, those gains will be balanced out with underperformance at some stage.
+Believers of the passive approach would argue that this may be possible in the short term, but since markets are efficient, those gains will be balanced out with underperformance at some stage.

 The main criticism associated with passive investing is that the chances of exceeding the returns of the chosen index are extremely low.
-It is not a glamorous option and in difficult market conditions appears to accept poor performance whilst relying simply on time to turn things around.
-Furthermore, as passive funds follow an index, it is difficult to gain access to specialist investment markets.
-There are only so many indexes in the market, so it is mostly active fund managers that offer an exposure to the more niche areas of the economy.
-An example of this is that passive ESG funds (find out more about ESG investing here) are generally not considered to be as positive for society compared to active ESG funds.
-Active fund managers have more ability to exclude companies that have a negative impact and include companies driving for positive change.
+It is not a glamorous option and, in challenging market conditions, appears to accept poor performance whilst relying simply on time to turn things around.
+Furthermore, as passive funds follow an index, gaining access to specialist investment markets is difficult.
+There are only so many indexes in the market, so primarily active fund managers offer exposure to the more niche areas of the economy.
+An example is that passive ESG funds (find out more about ESG investing here) are generally not considered favourable for society compared to active ESG funds.
+Active fund managers can exclude companies with a negative impact and include companies driving for positive change.

-Going back into history, the first passive index fund was made by John Bogle, founder of the investment firm Vanguard.
+Going back into history, John Bogle, founder of the investment firm Vanguard, made the first passive index fund.
 This was created in 1976 and tracked the US S&P 500 index, so he named it the Vanguard 500 fund.
-John’s philosophy was to use low cost funds that mimic the general market, rather than trying to beat it.
-He believed that long term investing reduced the need for speculation and could therefore achieve better returns for those with a long time horizon, especially when accounting for the reduced costs of investing.
+John’s philosophy was to use low-cost funds that mimic the general market rather than try to beat it.
+He believed that long-term investing reduced the need for speculation and could achieve better returns for those with a long time horizon, especially when accounting for the reduced costs of investing.
 At first, he was ridiculed by industry experts because this theory was unheard of and active investing was the norm.
-By the time he died, however, he was praised as the ‘father of indexing’.
-Famous investing billionaire Warren Buffet even said that “John did more for American investors as a whole than any individual I’ve known”.
+However, by the time he died, he was praised as the ‘father of indexing’.
+Famous investing billionaire Warren Buffet said, “John did more for American investors than any individual I’ve known”.
 Today, the passive investing industry is worth over $10tn.

 Is passive investing good?

-Passive investing is a strategy of buying and holding.
-The main aim is to match the returns of a chosen index, for example FTSE 100 index.
+Passive investing is a buying and holding strategy.
+The main aim is to match the returns of a chosen index, such as the FTSE 100 index.

 Advantages

-- Easy access to diverse range of stocks
+• Easy access to a diverse range of stocks

 Disadvantages